microsoft/coe-starter-kit/PowerPlatformDevOpsALM/GETTINGSTARTED.md

    > [!NOTE] the solutions available are based on previous builds of your pipelines.
 The idea is that others have previously built the solutions and you are pulling the latest copy of the solution into your new development environment.
 If the solution has never been built previously you would begin with the next step.

    ![image-20210303085946610](.attachments/GETTINGSTARTED/image-20210303085946610.png)
-1. Once your solution is imported into Dataverse, or you've created a new unmanaged solution and made your customizations, you can push your changes to Git using the **Push Changes to Git** button for your solution
+1. Once your solution is imported into Dataverse, or you've created a new unmanaged solution and made your customizations, you can push your changes to Git using the **Push Changes to Git** button for your solution.
    >[!NOTE]: Be sure to publish your changes before initiating the push.
 If a newly created solution doesn't show in your list immediately.
 Click the Refresh button to reload all solutions.
    - Select an **existing branch** or **create a new branch** based on an existing branch and enter a **comment**.
 Use the hashtag notation e.g. `#123` to link the changes to a specific work item in Azure DevOps and Select **Commit**.
    ![image-20210303085710535](.attachments/GETTINGSTARTED/image-20210303085710535.png)